About this site

 Create a test auction here.
 Make sure to uncheck promote this auction, and set the end date for tomorrow.

-After you create the auction, you'll get a series of emails walking you through exactly what to do.
+If you create an online auction, you'll get a series of emails walking you through exactly what to do.
 Most people find running an online auction a lot easier than running an in-person one!

 How much does it cost to use this site?